KieferSivitz/secretChat/README.md

-# secretChat
+# Secret Chat
-This is a side project of mine to create an end to endencrypted p2p chat application.
-To learn more about and solidify my current knowledge of networks.
+The goal of this project is to create an open source peer to peer encrypted chat client.
+The goal of which is to have a simple, reliable chat client that is known to be secure.
+I'm creating this because I want to be able to talk to people and know that my client is uncompromised, and I want to maintain the integrity of my messages.
+And I want others to be able to do the same thing.

 ## Installation Instructions (Linux)
 This program uses pyqt5 and python 3, and as such both of these must be installed for it to work.